aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to DOC</h2>

+Converting XLTM to DOC is a common requirement for Python developers.
+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format which is used to store spreadsheet data.
+It is a macro-enabled template file format which is used to store spreadsheet data.
+It is a macro-enabled template file format which is used to store spreadsheet data.
+On the other hand, DOC is a Microsoft Word document file format which is used to store text documents.
+It is a widely used file format for creating and sharing documents.
+Therefore, it is necessary to convert XLTM to DOC in order to make the data more accessible and shareable.

+<h2>How Aspose.Total helps for XLTM to DOC Conversion</h2>
-For a Python developer, who is trying to add a XLTM to DOC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and DOC files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and DOC files.
+It helps to automate the conversion process from XLTM to DOC.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel files.
+It helps to read, write, manipulate and convert Excel files.
+It also supports various features such as formatting, styling, charts, pivot tables, etc. It also supports various Excel file formats such as XLS, XLSX, XLTM, etc.

+The Aspose.Words for Python via .NET API provides a wide range of features to work with Word documents.
+It helps to read, write, manipulate and convert Word documents.
+It also supports various features such as formatting, styling, tables, images, etc. It also supports various Word file formats such as DOC, DOCX, HTML, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTM to DOC.
+It helps to save time and effort in the development process.
+It also helps to ensure that the data is accurately converted from one format to another.

 {{% /blocks/products/pf/feature-page-summary %}}